 Taste: Barley malt, butter and vanilla fudge.
 Rum and raisin.
 Pepper.
 Dark chocolate.

-Value for money: Skene deserve significant praise for making single cask whisky available at such a reasonable price.
+Thoughts: Skene deserve significant praise for making single cask whisky available at such a reasonable price.
 Granted it’s on the young side, possibly even a wee bit under-developed, but the overall experience is still a rather pleasant one and there are plenty of occasions I’d rather drink a young, un-chill filtered single cask than spend my money on a similarly priced N.A.S. bottling that’s been diluted to 40% and filtered half to death.

 The barley building blocks of single malt whisky are front and centre, with some gentle encouragement from the ex-sherry cask.
 The result is a light, yet flavoursome whisky that comes at an excellent price.
 I have to confess, my first impression upon sticking my nose in the glass wasn’t great, but the whisky opened up really well and by the time I was looking at the bottom of an empty glass I found I had really rather enjoyed it.